OfferZen-Community/developers-finance/docs/wealth-creation/investing-in-property.md

 * Diversification in terms of location and subsections is important&#x20;
 * The main risks are liquidity, inflation, location and [capital flight](https://www.developersfinance.guide/docs/glossary-intro#capital-flight)&#x20;
 * Property is not a cornerstone of a financial portfolio, but it can help with diversification.
+* Residential property is likely to be the only investment you can make using leverage